mageprince/magento2-buynow/README.md

 # Installation Instruction

-* Copy the content of the repo to the Magento 2 root folder
+* Copy the content of the repo to the app/code folder
 * Run command:
 <b>php bin/magento setup:upgrade</b>
 * Run Command: